andrew867/LuxPower-Advanced/README.md

 Please don't rush to install HA updates, we have issues from time to time when HA changes an item and it breaks this!
 Give it a few days as I try and keep my dev platform on the bleeding edge but like you my production system I want working 24/7

+Please ensure you are running HA higher than 2024.1.1 to support this integration.

 IF YOU ARE READING THIS AND YOU ARE SELLING MY PROJECT - YOU SUCK!
 I DON'T MAKE MONEY ON THIS AND NOR SHOULD ANYONE ELSE!

 If you do any fixes, improvements etc, please let me know so I can bring them into this.